 These courses are offered at trade schools or vocational colleges.
 They take less than a year to complete and will teach basic plumbing skills.
 You can then apply for an apprenticeship position, working alongside a qualified plumber.

 These classes are taken in a Community College.
 They can take up to two years to complete.
-Not all are full time courses and so give the opportunity to have a part time job.
-There is more classes available alongside your chosen course of plumbing that you can also take, such as math.
+Not all are full-time courses and so give the opportunity to have a part-time job.
+There are more classes available alongside your chosen course of plumbing that you can also take, such as math.

 This is the most popular route.
 Learning alongside a qualified plumber.
 Boots on the ground, so to speak.
 The best part of this route is that you get paid a wage.
 You attend classes, usually one day a week and you are fully trained after four years.